 So pack smart and swap out single-use clothing for items you can mix and match across outfits.

-This is a tried-and-true travel hack for saving space in your suitcase.
-Plus, it prevents wrinkles.
+This is a tried-and-true travel tip for saving space in your suitcase.
+Plus, it can help prevent wrinkles.

 It’s also helpful to choose travel-friendly fabrics.
 Knits and stretchy fabrics like basic tees are less prone to wrinkles, and any creases will straighten out once you hang these items up.
 Woven fabrics like cotton and twill are more likely to wrinkle in your suitcase.

-4. Use a dryer sheet as a travel hack to keep clothes smelling fresh in your suitcase.
+8. Use a dryer sheet to keep clothes smelling fresh in your suitcase.

 When your clothes are packed in tight spaces, they tend to absorb moisture that can cause smelly odors.

 Taking the proper health and safety measures while flying has never been more important.
-It’s extra easy to catch germs during air travel, even without the added risk of a pandemic.
+It’s extra easy to spread germs during air travel.

-- At least two face masks (make sure they fit comfortably before you leave)
+- Face masks (make sure they fit comfortably)

 - Hand sanitizer for anything you touch at the airport or on the plane